Shredded Chicken FlautasJump to Recipe

 I did not try to freeze these, but I expect they would freeze great.
 They do store well in the fridge for a few days though and reheat beautifully in the oven.
 I wouldn’t microwave them as they will get really soggy.

-I hope you are staying safe during this strange time!
 Make some flautas and enjoy a good meal!

 An easy Tex-Mex favorite made with shredded chicken, these chicken flautas are stuffed with cheese and onions and topped with classic toppings!

 - Shred or chop cooked chicken (I like to use a rotisserie chicken) until you have about three cups of chicken.

 - In a medium skillet, add olive oil, onion, and chicken.
 Cook until onions soften, 3-4 minutes.
 Then add seasonings and remove from heat.

 - Heat fry oil in a high-walled skillet over medium heat.
 Working with one flour tortilla at a time, fill with a about 1/4 cup of filling and a small handful of grated cheese.
 Roll the tortilla into a tight cylinder.
 Place the rolled flauta in the hot oil, seam-side down so it seels.